mehmetozanguven/mehmetozanguven.github.io/_posts/spring_framework/2020-12-29-spring-security-3-userDetailsManager-bcryptPasswordEncoder.md

 To store user, I just created a simple endpoint called `addUser()` via POST method.

 To use POST method, I disabled the CSRF token protection, (Spring will includes in a default manner).
-(Just now, we can care about it).
+(Just now, we do not care about CSRF).
 To disable CSRF token, I updated the configuration and extends the class with `WebSecurityConfigurerAdapter`  to override method `configure(HttpSecurity..) ` .

 And also I need to setup such that **addUser** method should not be protected.
 Otherwise I can not add any user: